feature-hub/feature-hub/README.md

 ```

 This ID is used to look up the config for a Feature Service.
 It is also used as
-a consumer ID for its required Feature Services.
-And it can be referenced by
+a consumer ID for the [bindings](#feature-service-binding) of the Feature
+Services that this Feature Service depends on.
+And it can be referenced by other
-other consumers in their `dependencies` declaration along with a
+consumers in their `dependencies` declaration along with a
 [semver](https://semver.org) version string, e.g.:

 ```js